Is $130,000 a Good Salary for a Single Person?

 If you’re a single person without any children, you may be able to manage quite well on a $130,000 income — especially if you can keep bigger bills, such as housing, utilities, transportation, and food costs, under control.
 (Tools like a money tracker can help.)

 These expenses can vary widely depending on where you’re located.
-For instance, states where income tends to be higher usually have steeper costs of living.
+For instance, states in which income tends to be higher usually have steeper costs of living.

 Check your score with SoFi Insights